|

 (vocals), Company Cain, and Spectrum.

+We had a ball.
 Back in Sydney sharing the stage with Jeff

 St John and the Copperwine (Harry Brus bass),